rayzenai/file-manager/COMPRESSION_AND_METADATA.md

 1. **File Upload**: When a file is uploaded through `MediaUpload`:

     - Files over the threshold (default 500KB) are automatically compressed
-    - Compression uses either GD or external API based on configuration
+    - Compression uses either GD or Imagick driver based on configuration
     - Images are converted to WebP format by default
     - Metadata is tracked in the `media_metadata` table

 2. **Compression Process**:

+    - **GD Driver**: Uses Intervention Image with GD library to resize and convert
-    - GD Method: Uses Intervention Image to resize and convert
+    - **Imagick Driver**: Uses Intervention Image with ImageMagick to resize and convert
-    - API Method: Sends to external API, falls back to GD on failure
     - Maintains aspect ratio with 'contain' mode by default
+    - Automatically scales down images exceeding max dimensions

 3. **Metadata Tracking**:
     - Automatically creates/updates metadata records